Jaded-Encoding-Thaumaturgy/vs-source/README.md

 So if you want the (first chapter, all other chapters after) [2].

+Output chapters always start at beginning (0) and end at last frame.

 Hitting I in mpv is helpful for determining chapter splits
 ```bash
 mpv --dvd-device=<iso> dvd://<title>